Senior staff

 Pauline Baudens is a PhD student and a junior research fellow at the Nurkse Department.

-Karin Kruup is the pilot coordinator of an EU funded research and innovation project called CENTRINNO.
-Its pilot in Tallinn turns Kopli 93, an old culture centre, into an experimentation lab, a local Fab City Hub for self-organization and resilience.
-She is also an affiliate of the interdisciplinary research collective P2P Lab.
+Karin Kruup is a PhD student and a junior research fellow at the Nurkse Department.
+Previously she was the pilot coordinator of an EU funded research and innovation project called CENTRINNO.
+Its pilot in Tallinn turned Kopli 93, an old culture centre, into an experimentation lab, a local Fab City Hub for self-organisation and resilience.
+She is also an affiliate of the interdisciplinary research collective P2P Lab

 Karin has a BA in Economics and a MA in Technology Governance from the Tallinn University of Technology.